lrspeiser/Geometry-Gated-Gravity/paper.md

 py -u rigor/scripts/plot_mw_rc_compare.py \
   --pred_csv "out/mw/results_logtail_only/predictions_with_LogTail.csv" \
+  --logtail_global "v0=140,rc=15,r0=3,delta=4" \
   --out_png  "figs/mw_rc_compare.png"
 ```

 Caveats.
 The MW is not strictly axisymmetric; bar/spiral streaming can bias azimuthal speeds.
 For robustness we support ϕ‑wedge cross‑validation via the builder’s `--phi_bins/--phi_bin_index` flags.
 An optional asymmetric‑drift correction can be added in the builder if desired; we report both corrected/uncorrected variants when used.
+The MOND curve uses the simple analytic closure with proper a0 unit conversion (m s⁻² → (km/s)²/kpc) to avoid the common unit‑mismatch bias.

 ---